zhangboyu/zhangboyu.github.io/README.md

    <p align="center">  <img src="equations/eq12.gif" /> </p>
 2. The detail layer is extracted by subtracting the base layer from the logarithm of the radiance image.
    <p align="center">  <img src="equations/eq13.gif" /> </p>
 3. Base layer get shifted and contrast reduced first.
 Then the detail layer is added back to it.
 Finally, we take its exponential to be the fianl luminance value.
-The purpose of shift is to make sure that the component from the base layer after exponential is less than upper limit of the luminance value, which is 1.
+The purpose of shift is to make sure that the component from the base layer after the exponential is less than the upper limit of the luminance value, which is 1.
    <p align="center">  <img src="equations/eq14.gif" /> </p>

-The results of various step of this algorithm are shown below.
+The results of each step of this algorithm are shown below.
 The effects of this algorithm is very obvious.
 However, the color of the tone mapped image seems little unnatural.

 Original Image      |Base Layer            |Detail Layer           |Tone Mapped Image :------------------:|:--------------------:|:---------------------:|:-------: